pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

 Before using the python scripts you must first create a SecureX API client and you must store its **client_id** and **client_password** either into the **./keys/ctr_api_keys.txt** file located into the **/keys** subfolder.
 This files will be used by every scripts in everysubl folders or into the **config.py** scripts of every subfolders.

-Depending on your regions, You have to uncomment the host fqdn for asking a token and the host fqdn.
+Depending on your regions, You have to uncomment the host fqdn.
 You have to do this either into the **config.py** scripts or into the **./keys/ctr_api_keys.txt** file.

 ## How can we create Incidents and Sightings within SecureX ?
 ### Introduction